 Path 1: Login.gov (the modern path)

-Login.gov is the federal identity service the FMCSA is migrating every USDOT holder onto.
-Once your Login.gov account is verified and linked to your USDOT, you no longer need the legacy PIN at all.
-The verification step uses ID.me-style identity proofing: government-issued ID, a selfie match, and (for some identities) a phone-number verification.
+Login.gov is the federal identity service the FMCSA uses for sign-in to Motus (motus.dot.gov), the registration system that replaced the legacy URS in May 2026.
+Once your Login.gov account is verified and connected to your USDOT, you no longer need the legacy PIN at all.
+The verification step uses identity proofing: government-issued ID, a selfie match, and (for some identities) a phone-number verification.

 Path 2: PIN Recovery

-If you want to keep using the legacy PIN flow but cannot find the PIN itself, the FMCSA runs a PIN Recovery process at the URS sign-in page.
+If you still need the legacy PIN but cannot find it, the FMCSA runs a PIN recovery process.
 The flow asks for the USDOT number, the legal entity name on file, and verification details (last-known PIN attempts, address on file, email on file).
 One of two outcomes lands:

 The PO Box Trap

 The FMCSA requires a physical street address for the principal place of business — not a PO Box, not a UPS Store mailbox.
 PIN Recovery letters go to that street address.
 If a carrier registered a real street address years ago and has since moved, the recovery letter often goes to a building the carrier no longer occupies.
-The fix is filing an MCS-150 address update first (sometimes possible without a PIN through Login.gov, under §390.19), then re-running PIN Recovery so the letter routes to the new address.
+The fix is filing an MCS-150 address update first (possible without a PIN by signing in with Login.gov at motus.dot.gov, per FMCSA registration guidance), then re-running PIN recovery so the letter routes to the new address.

 PIN Lost?
 Login.gov Stuck?
 File Anyway.